-My name is Jake Shaffren, Director of Sales here at DiscoverOrg, and today we’ll talk about the do’s and don’ts of voicemails.
+My name is Jake Shaffren, Director of Sales here at DiscoverOrg, and today we’ll talk about the do’s and don’ts of cold voicemails.

 In this day and age, we have a lot of ways to connect: cold calling, cold emailing, social touches, etc. Voicemail is yet another tool we have at our disposal; and like most tools, it works best when combined with others.